Mishi93/DataScience/README.md

-This repository contains files for IBM Data Science Foundations and Applied Data Science specializations.
+This repository contains files for IBM Applied Data Science Capstone.